What is Alopecia Areata?

 Inflame your scalp, like a sunburn.
 They work by focusing your immune system on the hair cells affected by the UV, which can allow the hair to regrow.
 Simply put, cells go to repair the damaged skin and ‘trick’ your hair into growing.

-If you're suffering from Alopecia Areata why not talk to a qualified Trichologist at our London hair clinic?
+If you're suffering from Alopecia Areata why not talk to a qualified Trichologist at our London or New York hair clinic?

 "At Philip Kingsley clinics we take a very holistic approach to the treatment of alopecia areata.
 During an initial consultation, we look for any underlying causes and then determine how best to treat them.
 At our clinics, regrowth of hair is helped and accelerated using various types of stimulants, and UV treatments are also commonly used.
 However, there is a limit to how much UV you can safely use, and we keep within these boundaries.